AusClimateService/data-code-group/roadmap.md

 to start incorporating provenance tracking into their CaRSA workflows.
-Once CaRSA starts delivering products that are used to make real decisions (i.e. beyond the initial 6-month period), provenance tracking alone (with code published to Zenodo) isn't enough.
+Once CaRSA starts delivering products that are used to make real decisions (i.e. beyond the initial 6-month period), provenance tracking (with Zenodo integration) alone isn't enough.
 There also needs to be processes in place to ensure the quality/reliability of the code we use.
 This would include the use of continuous integration to run unit tests, formal code review for all changes to the code base, etc.